AguaClara/Textbook/Flocs_Fractals_and_Forces/FFF_Intro.rst

    G_{max} \approx  \frac{4F_{bond}}{3 \pi \nu^3 \rho_{H_2O}}\left(  \frac{g D_{cp}}{18 v_c} \frac{\rho_{cp} - \rho_{H_2O}}{\rho_{H_2O}}\right) ^2

-It would be helpful to develop a design guideline based on equation :eq:`G_of_vc_and_fractal_of_2`.
+It would be helpful to develop a design guideline based on Equation :eq:`G_of_vc_and_fractal_of_2`.
 We place the parameters that represent properties of the core particle on the right hand side.
 The left hand side of the equation is a combination of design parameters, :math:`G_{max}` and :math:`v_c`, as well as the water viscosity that is a function of temperature.
 The right hand side of the equation represents a combination of the bond strength, the density of the core particle, and the diameter of the core particle.

 .. math::
   :label: G_of_vc_and_floc_props